RIDES SELECTION AT OUR B&B BASED TOURS

 The cycling and weather, that we have in the Luberon valley, Provence, is excellent.
 Cycling in Provence, means everyday biking along beautiful,

 calm back roads and through outstanding landscapes and countryside, with many world famous, Provencal villages as our destination.

-Over the years of running Provence bicycle tours, it became very clear to us that not all cyclists are the same.
+Over the years of running Provence biking hosted tours, it became very clear to us that not all cyclists are the same.
 Some prefer a short, gentle ride with an emphasis on sight

 seeing, visiting & cafe stops.
 Whereas others, prefer a longer, hillier ride where the effort is more important.
 So what works for one group, will not necessarily